Chow Chow vs Tibetan Mastiff

 Tibetan Mastiff Temperament

 Tibetan Mastiffs are independent introverts who tend to be wary of strangers but are loving and loyal to their people.
-Though personality can vary from one dog to the next, these dogs tend to be headstrong guardians who often think they know what’s best and view themselves more as...
+Though personality can vary from one dog to the next, these dogs tend to be headstrong and often think they know what’s best and view themselves more as equ...

-Without proper socialization from the time they’re a puppy, a Tibetan Mastiff will become aggressive toward strangers and other dogs.
-But with plenty of exposure to different people, pets and situations throughout their lives, they’ll be more accepting, though still aloof and standoffish, reserving their affection for loved ones and their aggression for predators.
+Like all dogs, Tibetan Mastiffs require proper socialization from the time they’re a puppy.
+But with plenty of exposure to different people, pets and situations throughout their lives, they’ll be more accepting, though perhaps still aloof, reserving their affection for loved ones.

-Pet parents need to be diligent about working with their pup to prevent biting tendencies brought on by resource guarding, territoriality or overprotectiveness.
+Pet parents need to be diligent about working with their pup to prevent biting tendencies.
 They have a bite force of 500 pounds, stronger than that of an American Pit Bull Terrier or German Shepherd, so even a playful bite could do major damage.

-Tibetan Mastiff puppies can be taught to get along well with children and other pets when raised with them, but as adults, they may be less accepting of new dogs or other people’s children, so you probably won’t be able to entertain a lot of house guests with one of these dogs around.
-And their sheer size and strength make it risky to allow even well-socialized Tibetans to be around young children, cats or small dogs.
+Tibetan Mastiff puppies can be taught to get along well with children and other pets when raised with them, but as adults, they may be less accepting of new dogs or other people’s children.
+And with their sheer size and strength it’s a good idea to supervise even well-socialized Tibetans around young children, cats or small dogs.
+Remember to teach all children how to interact gently and respectfully with dogs.

 Their bossy natures make them a bad fit for obedience competitions, and they’re not built for agility or speed.
 But give these dogs some sheep, goats or cattle to guard, and watch them excel.
-Guarding livestock is hardwired into their DNA, and they’re at their best and happiest when they’re allowed to be watchful protectors over their domain.
+They were bred to guard livestock, after all, and they’re at their best and happiest when they’re allowed to be watchful over their domain.

 Tibetan Mastiff Traits